-Based on the above evaluation results the evaluation lab concluded the JSIGN4 V1.0.4, to be CC Part 2 extended, CC Part 3 conformant, and to meet the requirements of EAL 4 augmented with AVA_VAN.5.
+Based on the above evaluation results the evaluation lab concluded the PKE4 Core version 4.1, to be CC Part 2 extended, CC Part 3 conformant and to meet the requirements of EAL 4 augmented with ATE_DPT.2, AVA_VAN.5 and ALC_DVS.2.
 This implies that the product satisfies the security requirements specified in Security Target [ST].